How Video is Changing Content Marketing

 Engagement is the capturing of a potential consumer’s attention.
 It is no secret that the average attention span for most young adults and adults, is measured in seconds not minutes anymore.To engage the viewer to hold on and watch a 30-second or even six-minute video for as long as possible.

 But the goal in type of marketing is not 100% viewer retention.
 For any piece – be it 60 seconds or longer – 100% view retention in not realistic.
 Neither is the quest for virality.
 The goal to achieve a level of engagement from your target viewer.
 In the aforementioned article, it was scientifically shown that

 “… videos under 1 minute enjoy 80% viewer retention up to the 30-second mark, while videos 2-3 minutes in length still enjoy 60% retention.
 5-10 minute videos (which is just about the cutoff for video marketing purposes) still see over 50% viewer retention halfway through.”

 How effective is video marketing?
 Can it really work?

 Diode Digital found that it is 600% more effect than direct mail and print media.
-They also concluded that, before reading any text, 60% of site visitors will watch a video if available.
+They also concluded that, before reading any text, 60% of site visitors will watch a video if available on loans channel.

 Videos make an impact and are remembered better, too.
 In 2017, Online Publishers Association noted that 80% of viewers recall a video ad they have seen in the past in 30 days.
 Business executives also enjoy watching a video over reading reams of text, for example.
 Specifically, 59% of senior executives preferred watching video over text and that 75% of executives watch videos while engaged in work.